-Easy to make and fun to serve, my favorite funfetti shortbread cookies are rich, buttery, and so colorful!
-Made with just 6 ingredients, I know I can whip these up in a moment’s notice without a trip to the grocery store.
+Easy to make and fun to serve, my favorite sprinkle shortbread cookies are rich, buttery, and so colorful!
+Made with just 6 ingredients, I know I can whip these up at a moment’s notice without a trip to the grocery store.
 These melt-in-your-mouth shortbread cookies with rainbow sprinkles are perfect for birthdays, Christmas, and celebrations!

 Enter your email and we’ll send the recipe directly to you!

-I prefer to use powdered sugar because it gives these shortbread cookies a softer, melt-in-your-mouth texture.
-You can use granulated sugar, but your cookies will come out more crispy.
-If using granulated sugar, you can decrease the amount of sugar by about 25% if desired because it is much sweeter than powdered.
+I prefer to use powdered sugar in my shortbread cookies because it gives them a softer, melt-in-your-mouth texture.
+You can use granulated sugar, but your cookies will come out crispier.
+If using granulated sugar, I recommend decreasing the total amount by about 25% because it is much sweeter than powdered.

 Equipment